The Huts > Summit Huts Association > Francie’s Cabin

 1,010'

-Hike on Dirt Road to Francie's Cabin from Spruce Creek Trailhead via FS Road 803 (Crystal Creek Road)
+Hike on Rugged Dirt Road to Francie's Cabin from Spruce Creek Trailhead via FS Road 803 (Crystal Creek Road)

 Total Mileage